Green Card through Adjustment of Status

 I-693 Report of Medical Examination and Vaccination Record.

 After USCIS receives the application, it will issue a receipt notice.
 The receipt notice date is the priority date for the Green Card application.
 You will also be able to use the receipt number to keep track of your case status on USCIS’s portal.
+As your trusted immigration attorneys, we are here to guide you through each step and ensure you stay on track to reach your goal.

 Biometrics and Interview